 Akdag R. The Progress So Far Health Transformation Program in Turkey.
 Ankara, Turkey: Ministry of Health; 2009.
 Available from:

 Aminoff MJ, Greenberg DA, Simon RP.
 Clinical Neurology.
 9th ed.
 New York: McGraw Hill Medical; 2015.
 Available from: http://accessmedicine.mhmedical.com/book.aspx?bookID=1194

-Original Article: Articles which include new information and data should not have been printed in another scientific journal before or should not have been applied to any journal, to be printed.
-This limitation is not valid for the studies that have been presented as a summary in previous scientific meeting or congress.
+Original Article: Articles that include new information and data should not have been printed in another scientific journal before or should not have been applied to any journal to be printed.
+This limitation is not valid for the studies that have been presented as a summary in previous scientific meetings or congresses .

 More than One Author: All of the authors included in the article share the responsibility of the information and duties during the steps of preparation of the article.

-Statistical Editor: All articles including statistical analysis should be consulted to a statistical consultant.
-One of the authors or someone other than authors who is experienced and licensed in statistics should take the responsibility of this analysis.
+Statistical Editor: All articles, including statistical analysis, should be consulted to a statistical consultant.
+One of the authors or someone other than the authors who are experienced and licensed in statistics should take the responsibility of this analysis.
 The name of the person used for statistical analysis should be specified on the main page.

 Random Controlled Studies: This journal favors these kind of studies.

 Permissions: Any picture, table etc. in the article, if it has been published in any scientific journal or book before, a document must be provided regarding the availability of them.

 Ethics Committee Approval: Authors should get the written approval forms from the editor assessment board (ethical research board), if their study requires research on humans and animals.